mongodb/genny/Nodes.md

    _runLengthMs_, _name_) that match their definition in the workload.
 The value in the override will be used in place of the matching value in the workload definition.
-Overrides may be a value (string or number as appropriate), a variable, or may increment a variable (for _threads_ and _runLengthMs_).
-For now, a workloadNode should only be called once at a time.
+Overrides may be a value (string or number as appropriate), or a
+   [value generator](Values.md).
+Not all value generators make sense for each case.
+For instance, using a random string for _threads_ field will lead to an error.
 6. sleep: This node just introduces a delay into the execution of the graph. _sleepMs_ specifies the sleep time in milliseconds.
 7. ifNode: This node represents a logical choice.
 It performs a